- University Offices

-An adviser is available to assist students in developing strategies to explore business school programs and strengthen their applications.
+An adviser is available to assist students in exploring business school programs and creating their application materials.
 Although there are some business schools that will accept students directly from an undergraduate program, the more competitive graduate programs in business typically prefer that applicants possess two to four years of work experience.
-Students are encouraged to review the Graduate School section of the Career Services website for information about business school and to attend alumni panels and the business school information sessions that are offered each semester.
+Students are encouraged to review the Graduate School section of the Career Services website for information about business school and to attend business school information sessions and alumni panels that are offered each semester.
 Visit the website for a schedule of events, online appointment scheduling, and daily walk-in hours.

 Kate Fukawa-Connelly, Director